This is a guide on how to get the best working conditions for your screen. Follow it and get the improvement that is possible.

 My final calibration with Spyder 5 Pro in March 2016 where I set it to 6500 Kelvin and had the calibration software measure the screen to optimum brightness first.

-The conclusion of this complex overview is very simpler: There is not a standard for what you will arrive at.
+The conclusion of this complex overview is very simpler: There no standard for what you will arrive at.
+Not a single ISO standard that the entire color management industry follows.

 All you can use the calibration tools for is to to decide what standard you want to settle for.